-The City of Rochester partnered with the Energy Department and the National Renewable Energy Laboratory (NREL) to demonstrate how data and analysis can inform more strategic energy decisions.
-NREL based its analysis in part on the State and Local Energy Data (SLED) website's City Energy Profiles (eere.energy. gov/sled).
-The profiles contain data compiled by SLED and the Cities Leading through Energy Analysis and Planning (Cities-LEAP) program.
-Cities across the country can follow the same approach and use data-driven analysis in their own energy planning.
+The city of Rochester partnered with the U.S. Department of Energy (DOE) and the National Renewable Energy Laboratory (NREL) to demonstrate how data analysis can be used to assist with strategic energy decisions.
+NREL based this 2015 analysis in part on data from DOE's Low-Income Energy Affordability Data (LEAD) Tool1 and the State and Local Planning for Energy (SLOPE) Platform.2 Cities across the country can follow the same approach and use data-driven analysis in their own energy planning.